softwarefactory-project/sf-docs/docs/contributor/how_to_contribute.rst

   # Hack the code, create a commit on top of HEAD ! and ...
   git review # Summit your proposal on softwarefactory-project.io

-Your patch will be listed on the reviews dashboard at https://softwarefactory-project.io/r/ .
+Your patch will be listed on Gerrit reviews dashboard at https://softwarefactory-project.io/r/ .
 Automatic tests are run against it and the CI will report results on your patch's summary page.
 You can also check https://softwarefactory-project.io/zuul/ to check where your patch is in the pipelines.